-This functionality is handled by a blockchain functioning as an immutable access log.
+This functionality is handled by a BC functioning as an immutable access log.
 Described below is a model for the minimal interface for a smart contract to allow a subscriber to request a SoPAD/ED of the data subject and ensure they are notified whenever any of their SoPAD/ED is revealed to any subscriber.

+• Request_Certificate (SubscriberID, Reason_For_Request)

+• Request_SoPAD/ED (Certificate, Requested_Subset_Of_SoPAD/ED)

-- Request_Certificate (SubscriberID, Reason_For_Request). - Request_SoPAD/ED (Certificate, Requested_Subset_Of_SoPAD/ED). - Access to blockchain for Dec(X), where X is the element of Enc (SoPAD/ED).
+• Access to BC for Dec(X), where X is the element of Enc (SoPAD/ED)